ZanderCowboy/multichoice/README.md

   - `major`: Used for major releases, or big UI and backend changes

   **Note: In case no label is provided for the PR (i.e. `unlabeled`), a `patch` will be used for release.**

+#### Flow

+Linting
+ON PUSH - ANY BRANCH
+ON PR - ANY BRANCH

+Building
+ON PR - FROM FEATURE TO DEVELOP

+Tag and Release
+ON PR - FROM DEVELOP TO MAIN

+Deploy
+ON PUSH - TO MAIN

 ## Websites and Links